Budapestby VisitCity Guides

 You need two tickets: a Budapest ticket (your travel pass or single ticket) for the journey to Békásmegyer, plus a 'Suburban railway tour ticket (H5)' for the extension to Szentendre.
 Buy both at Batthyány tér station from purple BKK machines or ticket booths.

 The historic town center has extensive cobblestone streets that are very challenging for wheelchair users.
-The Skanzen museum grounds offer better accessibility on paved paths, but many guided tours explicitly state they are not wheelchair accessible due to terrain.
+The Skanzen museum grounds have better accessibility on paved paths, but many guided tours explicitly state they are not wheelchair accessible due to terrain.

 No, the Skanzen is located several kilometers outside town.
 Take local bus line 878 from near the Szentendre HÉV station (about 17 minutes) or a taxi (4-6 minutes) to reach the museum grounds.